skylandersNFC/Yet-Another-Mifare-Tool/README.md

  - **Error: Unknown magic card type.
 Use another card...**
 > [!NOTE]
 > You need **Mifare S50 1k** cards. **NTAG** or other cards are **not compatible**.

+---

+ - **Error: Failed to read manufacturer block!**
+> [!NOTE]
+> It looks like there's an issue with your cards.
+You might be using an NTAG card, which isn’t compatible with Skylanders, or your MIFARE Classic card may have incorrect data written to it, causing it not to be recognized.